windytan/slowrx/README.md

 --------

 * Supports a multitude of modes (see `modespec.c` for a list)
-* Detects signals even when frequency-shifted
+* Automatic frequency shifting
-* Slant correction by linear Hough transform
+* Slant correction using Hough transform
-* Noise reduction by adaptive windowing
+* Noise reduction using adaptive windowing
 * Saves received pictures as PNG along with the corresponding raw signals

 References